What is the difference between a Palm product purchased as a raw material and one that is purchased as part of an ingredient?

 Cocoa products that are directly acquired and used by your business in your manufacturing sites need to be reported.
 This includes cocoa purchased as a raw material, such as: • cocoa beans • cocoa mass • cocoa butter • cocoa powder

-• Do we need to declare palm in feed volumes?
+• Do we need to declare palm in animal feed?

-Palm in feed volumes need to be declared as part of the soy data collection process, please login to the soy portal to report these volumes.
-If you also supply palm-containing products that are in scope of this process, please report them in the palm ...
+Palm in feed volumes need to be declared as part of the soy data collection process.
+Please download a soy declaration form to report these volumes.
+If you also supply palm-containing direct ingredients that are in scope of this process, please ...